-This inexpensive all-in-one lacks an auto-duplex mode, but for basic monochrome printing and copying duties, it is hard to beat on the total cost of ownership.
-There’s enough black toner in the box for 5,000 pages and refuelling is as simple as injecting the toner from a syringe-type canister into the printer.
+This inexpensive all-in-one lacks an auto-duplex mode, but it is hard to beat the total cost of ownership for basic monochrome printing and copying duties.
+There’s enough black toner in the box for 5,000 pages, and refueling is as simple as injecting the toner from a syringe-type canister into the printer.

 Read the full review: HP Neverstop Laser MFP 1202nw

-This printer has a monolithic, white/dark gray design with sharp edges.
+This printer has sharp edges and a monolithic, white/dark gray design.
 According to HP, the new design saves 39% more space than the predecessor.